 subject to the state dynamics

 and the terminal state constraint

-We assume that the cost coefficients $\eta,\lambda,\gamma$ are continuous and of polynomial growth, that $\eta$ is twice continuously differentiable and that the diffusion coefficients $b,\sigma$ are Lipschitz continuous.
+We assume that { $\theta$ is a positive constant, that} the cost coefficients $\eta,\lambda,\gamma$ are continuous and of polynomial growth, that $\eta$ is twice continuously differentiable and that the diffusion coefficients $b,\sigma$ are Lipschitz continuous.
 We prove the existence of a unique continuous viscosity solution to the resulting HJB equation and give a representation of the optimal control in terms of the viscosity solution.

 Control problems of the form (\ref{P1})-(\ref{P3}) arise in models of optimal portfolio liquidation under market impact when a trader can simultaneously trade in a primary venue and a dark pool.
 Dark pools are alternative trading venues that allow investors to reduce market impact and hence trading costs by submitting liquidity that is shielded from public view.
 Trade execution is uncertain, though, as trades will be settled only if matching liquidity becomes available.
 In such models, $X^{\xi,\mu}$ describes the portfolio process when the traders submits orders at rates $\xi$ to the primary venue for immediate execution and orders of sizes $\mu$ to the dark pool.
-Dark pools executions are governed by the Possion process $N$.
+Dark pools executions are governed by the {Poisson} process $N$ {with rate $\theta$}.
 The process $\eta$ describes the instantaneous market impact; it often describes the so-called market depth.
 The process $\gamma$ describes adverse selection costs associated with dark pool trading while $\lambda$ usually describes market risk, e.g. the volatility of a portfolio holding.

 Starting with the work of Almgren and Chriss \cite{Almgren2001} portfolio liquidation problems have received considerable attention in the financial mathematics and stochastic control literature in recent years; see \cite{Ankirchner2014, Graewe2018, Graewe2015, Horst2014, Kratz2014, Kratz2015,Kruse2016,Popier2006,Popier2017,Schied2013a} and references therein for details.
 From a mathematical perspective one of their main characteristics is the singular terminal condition of the value function induced by the terminal state constraint \eqref{P3}.
 The constraint translates into a singular terminal state constraint on the associated HJB equation and causes significant difficulties in proving the existence and, even more so, the uniqueness of solutions to that equation.